rharper2/Juqst/README.md

 You will also need from within Julia to add the ImageView package Pkg.add("ImageView")

 Here is a sample IJulia session showing how to use the new drawcircuit functionality.
+This might be out of date, use the stabiliser run through notebook in preference.

 [IJulia example notebook](http://rharper2.github.io/Juqst/Example%20of%20Draw%20Circuit.html)